f3d-app/f3d/.github/ISSUE_TEMPLATE/new_release.md

 - [ ] Locally test the python wheels on macOS (Silicon)
 - [ ] Locally test the python wheels on Windows
 - [ ] Locally test the wasm package
+- [ ] Locally test the Android app
 - If it fails,
   - [ ] Fix the issues in `release` branch,
   - [ ] Edit this issue and increment `N`